-Applicants must complete the online application form and submit scores for the Graduate Record Examination (GRE) General Test (taken within the past five years).
+Applicants must submit scores for the Graduate Record Examination (GRE) General Test (taken within the past five years).
 The Medical College Aptitude Test (MCAT) may be substituted for the GRE by applicants applying for the MS pathologists’ assistant track.

 Hard copy applications are not accepted.
-The application form, personal statement, and three letters of recommendation may be submitted through the online system.
-Transcripts and test scores must be sent directly to the Department of Pathology and Laboratory Medicine Graduate Program Adviser.
+The application form, personal statement and letters of recommendation must be submitted through the online system.
+Transcripts and test scores should be sent directly to Karen Sanburn for review by the Department of Pathology.

 Fees and Financial Aid

 Students need to maintain personal health insurance throughout their graduate study at Indiana University.
 Costs for health insurance vary, depending on the plan chosen.